sarthak11/hello-world/README.md

 # hello-world
-Just another repository to get tarted with Github
+Just another repository to get started with Github